How often do you feel out of sorts? Like you should be happy yet feel anything but happy.

 So let’s first see which you connect to:

 I find that people either think or feel.
 So the first step is to find out which one you connect to.

 An example that might help is to think about a time you were happy.
 Did you think you were happy, or feel something and associate that feeling with happiness?

 Usually, there is so much going on that many are on autopilot.
 You don’t have time to think about what you are thinking about or how you are feeling, it just happens.
 Essentially this process, connecting to thoughts or feelings, is a shortcut to living in the world that helps in the short term, but not in the long term.
 In the short term, it helps you to get things done but in the long term leaving you to feel deflated, bored and unmotivated to try new things.

 You might be thinking you are not sure which one you connect to first and that’s alright.
 This process happens to us on an unconscious level; It’s automatic.

 At this point, you may be thinking how can you get your thoughts and feelings on the same page?
 Well, a good example of this is hunger.

-That this aims to highlight is the importance of being able to marry up your thoughts and feelings so they both work towards the same end goal.
-An end goal which you will want to achieve both cognitively and emotionally.
+What this aims to highlight is the importance of being able to marry up your thoughts and feelings so they both work towards the same end goal.
+An end goal that you will want to achieve both cognitively and emotionally.